gettocat/consensusjs/README.md

     getStakeToTargetTransform(publicKey, stake, target) {
         //make some algo, to change target, if stakeValue is not null
         //if user have make coins - target must be lower
-        //by default kust decrease diff on 10%, nut we can calculate usercoins/allcoins value, and use this param instead shareStake return (stake > 0) ? target * (1 - this.getConfig('shareStake', 0.1)) : target;
+        //by default just decrease diff on 10%, nut we can calculate usercoins/allcoins value, and use this param instead shareStake return (stake > 0) ? target * (1 - this.getConfig('shareStake', 0.1)) : target;
     }
     ...